 These cobblestoned UNESCO-listed streets feel worlds away from modern-day Ibiza – it’s an intriguing contrast to those booming megaclubs and ritzy seaside resorts.
 This guide covers the highlights, history, and essential info of the fortified old town so you can make the most of your trip to Dalt Vila.

-Old Town in Ibiza - one of the highlights of 13 Great UNESCO World Heritage Sites in Spain and 10 Best Things to Do for Couples in Ibiza (Read all about Ibiza Island here)
+Old Town in Ibiza - one of the highlights of 13 Great UNESCO World Heritage Sites in Spain and 10 Things to Do in Ibiza on a Small Budget (Read all about Ibiza Island here)

 What are the highlights and features of Ibiza’s Old Town?